Tangimoana: SIGINT facility

 The New Zealand Government Communications Security Bureau operates what it describes as a radio communications interception facility in the area; it is generally believed to be a signals intelligence, or SIGINT facility operating under umbrella of the ECHELON espionage network, under the auspices the UKUSA consortium of intelligent agencies.

-Flooding

-Tangimoana faces 1 in 50 year (2% AEP) flood risk, which is one of the highest in the Manawatu-Whanganui region.
-Horizons Regional Council's flood models show that some areas in the settlement can be subject to flood waters of 2.5 metres in such an event.
-Horizons discourages new habitable buildings in the settlement, however new houses in Tangimoana can still be built but with high finished floor levels to mitigate this flood risk.
+Geography

+Natural Hazards

+Tangimoana faces a notably high risk of flooding.
+Horizons Regional Council discourages new houses being built in the settlement.

 Tangimoana was among the most seriously affected communities in the 2004 flooding.
 Other notable floods were in 1882, 1897, 1917, 1936, 1958 and 1965.
 In 1944 and 1967 cuttings were made to divert the river away from the village, and stopbanks were built and extended in 2010.
 The cuttings to shorten the river can be seen on the maps from 1928 to 2018.

 Tawhirihoe Scientific Reserve

-A Department of Conservation reserve aims to conserve remnants of the dune and wetland ecosystems in the estuary.
+The Tawhirihoe Scientific Reserve exists to the south of Tangimoana, and is managed by Department of Conservation.
+The reserve aims to conserve remnants of the dune and wetland ecosystems in the estuary.
 Plants include the Nationally Critical dune plant, Pimelea actea.
 Despite attempts to keep motor vehicles off the dunes, damage is still being done.